fonnesbeck/Bios8366/reading.md

 [Computational Statistics](http://www.stat.colostate.edu/computationalstatistics/) by Geof H. Givens and Jennifer A. Hoeting

+### Weekly readings

+Students will be assigned one or more papers to be read during the week prior to the lecture in which they will be discussed.

 ### Additional references

 The following books are not required for the course, but are useful references that include some material in the course that is not covered by Givens and Hoeting